How to keep your senior dog off harmful anti-inflammatory drugs

 2. Regular detox

 If your dog is already on a species-appropriate raw or cooked diet, the next step is to detox.
-To get a clearer idea of your dog’s condition, I suggest using a hair analysis test for minerals and heavy metals, then cleanse your dog’s liver by using a herbal product such as LiverTune for six weeks and repeat every six months for four weeks.
+To get a clearer idea of your dog’s condition, I suggest using a hair analysis test for minerals and heavy metals, then cleanse your dog’s liver by using a herbal product such as LiverTune by doing an initial 4 week cleanse and then ongoing for 1 week per month as part of preventive care.
 I suggest you start the first cleanse when your dog is 12 months old.

 3. Give essential supplements